TILLUGITHU/Landing-Page-for-hero-section/README.md

 1. **Missing dependencies**: Make sure all required packages are installed
 2. **CSS not loading**: Check that the globals.css is properly imported in layout.tsx
 3. **Animation not working**: Verify that Framer Motion is correctly installed and imported
-4. **Icons not showing**: Ensure Lucide React is installed and icons are properly imported
+4. **Icons not showing**: Ensure Lucide React is installed and icons are properly imported.

+necessary files(import this files to view the project)

+app

+globals.css

+layout.tsx

+loading.tsx

+page.tsx

+public

+images

+university-row1.png

+university-row2.png

+university-row3.png

+package.json

+tailwind.config.ts